ropensci/roweb3/content/blog/15yo-events-summary/15yo-events-summary.md

 ## Round 3 - The Future: What Comes Next?

 The third round asked what participants would like to see rOpenSci do next, and what ideas from other communities could be worth adopting or partnering on.

+## Closing Thoughts

+*Thank you to everyone who joined and shared their thoughts. 💙*